 ATIXA Level One Investigator Training on Dec.
 14-15, 2020

 Constructing the Live Hearing Process on Oct.
 14-15, 2020

 CCS Rule-Making Information

 Community Colleges of Spokane seeks to amend chapter 132Q-10 WAC, Standards of Conduct for Students.
-A public hearing regarding the permanent adoption of proposed changes to the Standards of Conduct for Students will be held during the April 20, 2021, Board of Trustees meeting, which begins at 9:00 a.m.
+A public hearing regarding the permanent adoption of proposed changes to the Standards of Conduct for Students will be held during the May 17, 2022 Board of Trustees meeting.
+The public hearing will begin at 9:00 a.m.
 The purpose of the hearing is to allow all interested persons an opportunity to provide input either orally or in writing, on the proposed amendments to Chapter 132Q-10 WAC “Standards of Conduct for Students.”
-The proposed changes address the new Title IX regulations issued by the Department of Education that went into effect August 14, 2020.
-New sections set forth rules for Title IX allegations, discipline process, and hearing procedures.
-The proposed new rules may be found here (link to proposed rules) The Board of Trustees meeting: May 17, 2022 at 9:00 a.m.
+The proposed changes address the Title IX regulations issued by the Department of Education that went into effect August 14, 2020 as well as changes to the College’s “Academic Dishonesty and ethical violations” provision (132Q-10-210).
+The proposed rules can be found here (link to proposed rules) The Board of Trustees meeting: May 17, 2022 at 9:00 a.m.
 Hearing Location: On May 17, 2022, at 9:00 a.m., at Lodge Building, 3305 West Whistalks Way, Spokane, WA 99224.
 Interested persons may also attend the meeting remotely via Zoom:

 Faith & Conscience Absence Policy